opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/compute_instance_v2.html.markdown

 * `scheduler_hints` - (Optional) Provide the Nova scheduler with hints on how the instance should be launched.
 The available hints are described below.

-* `personality` - (Optional) Customize the personality of an instance by defining one or more files and their contents.
-The personality structure is described below.

 * `tags` - **DEPRECATED** (Optional) The tags of the image.
 It must be a list of strings.

 * `tag` - (Optional) Tags key/value pairs to associate with the instance.